AckerlyXu/heima/articles/storage/storage-c-plus-plus-how-to-use-files.md

 ```

 ## Set up an Azure storage connection string
 To use File storage, you need to connect to your Azure storage account.
-The first step would be to configure a connection string, which we’ll use to connect to your storage account.
-Let’s define a static variable to do that.
+The first step would be to configure a connection string, which we'll use to connect to your storage account.
+Let's define a static variable to do that.

 ```cpp
 // Define the connection-string with your values.